🪃 First Nations

 • Indigenous: Native to a place or area, originating in and characterising a particular region or country.

-• Aboriginal Australians: the original inhabitants of Australia; always capitalised.
+• Aboriginal Australians: The original inhabitants of Australia; always capitalised.
 Includes Aboriginal and Torres Strait Islander peoples.

 • Indigenous people: The first peoples to a land.